 Why is this so important?

-Because an individuals personal financial track record is seen as indicative of an overall approach to money.
-It is therefore a useful metric in establishing how reliable you may be as a borrower.
+Because an individual’s personal financial track record is seen as indicative of an overall approach to money.
+It is, therefore a helpful metric in establishing how reliable you may be as a borrower.

 Can I Still Get a Business Loan if My Credit is Bad?

-For businesses without a good track record of credit, a range of options do exist for finance.
+For businesses without a good track record of credit, a range of finance options exist.

-Some lenders specialise in what are called ‘bad credit loans’, though you should expect higher interest rates.
+Some lenders specialise in what is called ‘bad credit loans, though you should expect higher interest rates.

-Even without security, a business with a healthy turnover can seek what is called a ‘turnover loan’.
+A business with a healthy turnover can seek a ‘turnover loan’ even without security.

-Invoice based finance is also a possibility because you can use your company invoices, for example, as collateral for the loan.
+Invoice-based finance is also possible because you can use your company invoices, for example, as collateral for the loan.
 This is the basis of factoring.